alexsalomon/purewind-coffeeshop/README.md

 A fully responsive website for the Pure Wind Coffee Shop (a fictitious client).

-Built mobile first and using technologies such as Brunch.io, Babel, Javascript/ES6, ESLint, Bulma (a CSS framework) and Stylus.
+Built mobile first and using technologies such as Brunch.io, Babel, Javascript/ES6, ESLint, Bulma (a CSS framework), Stylus, and Nunjucks.

 Visit http://alexsalomon.me/purewind-coffeeshop/ to see it live.